The Mabou Farmers’ Market Cooperative is a thriving community space and an

 Vendors are responsible for any permits that may be required, and must display such permit(s) so that they are clearly visible at all times during market hours.
 If your food product requires a permit, you must also supply the market with a copy of your permit.

-Note: Since 2016, all food vendors except those selling whole, fresh, uncut fruit or vegetables, must get a permit from the Food Safety office in Port Hawkesbury.
+Permits can be obtained from the Food Safety Office in Port Hawkesbury.
 Contact: Kyle Lambert, 902 631-0854, firstname.lastname@example.org.